 I've spent half a century (yikes) writing for radio and print—mostly print.
 I hope to be still tapping the keys as I take my last breath.

 Hundreds of black South African men were killed when the ship carrying them to World War I battlefields sank.
-The men were volunteers in the South African Native Labour Corps and they lost their lives through the incompetence of a sea captain.
+The men were volunteers in the South African Native Labour Corps and they lost their lives because of the incompetence of a sea captain.

 By 1916, the Allied generals were running out of labouring manpower.
 Those who had been assigned to infrastructure support roles had to be thrown into the meat-grinder the battlefields had become.